top of page

 Binding Decision

-Maritime arbitration awards are binding.
+Maritime arbitration rulings are binding for both parties.
 Once rendered, they are final and enforceable worldwide, with limited grounds for challenge.
 This finality ensures disputes are resolved efficiently, avoiding lengthy appeals common in litigation.

 Advantages of Maritime Arbitration